 Now, I know that not all slow cookers are created equal.
 I have and recommend this 6-quart slow cooker and I’ve been able to make both small and large roasts.
 It heats and cooks evenly and all in all, is a great small appliance.

 If you have a different slow cooker, you might want to adjust the settings as necessary.
 I have a different slow cooker that always cooks hot and burns fast, so I never use it.
 Which kind of makes it pointless to have, right?
-(A lot like these kitchen appliances you don’t need.)
+(It’s like all these other kitchen appliances you don’t need.)

 - Place half the potatoes and carrots on the bottom of the slow cooker.

 - Next, place the chuck roast on top of the vegetables.